 Age-related macular degeneration (AMD) is a progressive disease that affects the macula, the region of the retina responsible for central vision and fine detail.
 It is very common in adults ages 55 years or older.
 As the macula deteriorates, the central field of vision can develop dark, blurry or distorted areas.
 The visual effects of AMD can make it challenging to recognize faces or read a newspaper or book.

-Although there is no cure for macular degeneration, the disease can be managed with the help of a reputable ophthalmologist, like Dr. Gregory Johnson of Intracoastal Eye.
+Although there is no cure for macular degeneration, the disease can be managed with the help of a reputable doctor, like Dr. Gregory Johnson or Dr. Gail Kelley of Intracoastal Eye.

 What Causes Macular Degeneration?

 The exact cause of macular degeneration is still largely unknown.
 Experts believe both hereditary and environmental factors may be to blame for the deterioration of the macular cells.

 The disease is more likely to occur in adults over the age of 55, and those with a family history of AMD.
 It is more common in Caucasians than African-Americans or Hispanic-Americans.
 Smoking and being overweight are also thought to be risk factors for AMD.